 The MIID argued that the subsoil user had failed to comply with its financial obligations between 2014 and 2018 through substantial underperformance of the work programme and failure to execute obligations to transfer funds to an abandonment fund deposit; finance the tuition of Kazakhstani personnel and research and development works; and make payments for the social economic development of the region.
 It further maintained that the subsoil user had not rectified more than two breaches of contractual obligations within the timeframe set out in the MIID's notifications (notifications were sent in 2016, 2018 and 2019).

 The subsoil user argued that the MIID had refused to amend the work programme.
-The MIID's counter-argument was that in early 2018 the subsoil user had proposed that it would submit a draft work programme for consideration by the MIID, but never did so.
+The MIID's counter-argument was that in early 2018 it notified the subsoil user to submit a draft work programme for consideration by the MIID, but the subsoil user failed to do so.